 Omeisaurus Origins, Taxonomy and Timeline

-The “Omei lizard” derives its name from Mount Emei (also written as Omei), a location of great significance in China.
+The “Omei dinosaur” gets its name from Mount Emei (also written as Omei), a location of great significance in China.
 This is where its fossils were first discovered.
 The suffix ‘saurus’ comes from the Greek word ‘sauros,’ which translates to ‘lizard’ or ‘reptile.’

-In the grand tree of life, the Omeisaurus belongs to the group of dinosaurs known as sauropods, specifically within the family Mamenchisauridae.
+Omeisaurus belongs to the group of dinosaurs known as sauropods, specifically within the family Mamenchisauridae.
 Its type species is Omeisaurus junghsiensis.
-This genus includes eight species: O. changshouensis, O. fuxiensis, O. jiaoi, O. junghsiensis, O. luoquanensis, O. maoianus, O. puxiani, and O. tianfuensis
+This genus includes no less than eight species: O. changshouensis, O. fuxiensis, O. jiaoi, O. junghsiensis, O. luoquanensis, O. maoianus, O. puxiani, and O. tianfuensis

 This herbivorous dinosaur lived during the Middle Jurassic period, specifically from the Bajocian to Tithonian epochs.
-This places its existence in China during a time when dinosaurs were the dominant terrestrial vertebrates.
+This places its existence in China during a time when dinosaurs were the dominant terrestrial vertebrates, roaming what was likely a lush green landscape.

 Listen to Pronunciation